LeaskN/intro-to-js-v1/01-JavaScript-Basics/06-loops-Day-4/README.md

   console.log("Phew, you must have found 5!");
 ```

-The above example is a bad piece of code for a number of reasons, a coule of them being that it doesn't account for the possibility that there might not be a `5` in the array and our `stopping condition` is always `true`!
+The above example is a bad piece of code for a number of reasons, a couple of them being that it doesn't account for the possibility that there might not be a `5` in the array and our `stopping condition` is always `true`!
 If there is no `5` then this loop will run until the browser crashes.
 This example does, however, demonstrate that you can use the `break` statement to cancel and jump out of a loop.

 You can use `continue` to explicity stop the rest of the code in a loop from running and skip to the next iteration.